If this message is not displaying properly, click here to launch in your browser.

 Members are invited to subscribe to WORDY by Nature, the official Sigma Tau Delta blog featuring Society news and writings by our Student Leaders and Chapter Sponsors.
 Choose to receive blog postings by email, RRS Feed, Facebook, or Twitter.

 Plan to arrive on Wednesday, March 18, to take full advantage of the convention.
-Wednesday evening's opening ceremony with Gary Soto will provide a stimulating start to the convention, and Thursday morning's workshops are not to be missed.
-Preview: Four-Day Convention Schedule
+Wednesday evening's opening ceremony, entertainment, and readings will provide a stimulating start to the convention, and Thursday morning's workshops are not to be missed.

 Sigma Tau Delta's student and alumni leaders are chosen at the international convention.